 Pay for your everyday purchases with a plain vanilla debit or credit card, and you could be leaving as much as 6 percent of your household budget in the cashier’s till each month.
 Our survey of the market’s best cash back credit cards reminds us that you can earn some significant rebates, just by focusing your spending through the right account.

 Best cash back card for busy families: Blue Cash Preferred® Card from American Express

 Don't lose hope if you've got one or two dings on your credit report.
 You may still qualify for the Blue Cash Everyday® Card from American Express.
 This no annual fee card features a cash back structure that still rivals the best credit cards on the market.
-Cardmembers can get 3 percent cash back at US supermarkets on purchases up to $6,000 per year, 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment is required.
+Card Members can get 3 percent cash back at US supermarkets on purchases up to $6,000 per year, (after that 1 percent), 2 percent cash back on gasoline at US gas stations and 2 percent cash back at select US department stores, 1 percent cash back on other purchases and no quarterly enrollment is required.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 Terms and Restrictions Apply.

 Best cash back card with flexible rewards: Chase Freedom®

 Chase has spared no expense over the past few years, educating consumers about the benefits of its flagship cash back credit card.
 In building Freedom's rewards structure, it swiped the best elements of the Discover Card rotating bonus categories.
-As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured quarterly spending categories when you activate your bonus categories and stay within spend cap for combined purchases.
+As a result, you get a no annual fee card with a consistent 1 percent rebate and up to 5 percent cash back on featured quarterly spending categories when you activate your bonus categories and stay within $1,500 spend cap in combined purchases.

 Best cash back card for focused shoppers: U.S. Bank Cash+™ Visa Signature®